holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Boostrapping-control-plane-and-nodes.md

     sudo netstat -lntp

-All components with LISTEN ports will be shown as below:
+All components with LISTEN ports will be shown below:

 **kubemaster**